Parthyapps/Android-Important-Questions/README.md

          - For communication between components within the same app Why?
 Prevents crashes & memory leaks by auto-unsubscribing when the app closes.
     Best for: Basic UI updates (e.g., showing text, lists).
+    LiveData is lifecycle-aware and it only works in the Main thread.

   DisAdv: LiveData does not have built-in support for error handling Can’t handle complex async tasks (like combining multiple data sources).